Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Method

 \section{Method}

-In this section, we present DAMP, a Degradation-Aware Metric Prompting framework for unified HSI restoration that operates without explicit degradation priors.
+In this section, we present DAMP, a Degradation-Aware Metric Prompting framework for unified HSI restoration that operates without explicit degradation priors or implicit black-box representations.
 Section~\ref{sec:task} formally defines the unified HSI restoration task.
 Section~\ref{sec:dp} then investigates the relationship between measurable degradation metrics and restoration requirements, leading to the proposal of DP.
-Finally, Section~\ref{sec:damp} introduces the DAMP architecture, where DP serves as a degradation-aware gating router and SSAMs act as specialized experts.
+Finally, Section~\ref{sec:damp} introduces the overall pipeline of DAMP framework and its key component DAMoE.